Home drain clogs happen, and they can be a hassle. But because people have to live with them, they’re more careful about what they put down them.

 Drain maintenance is key.
 Too many commercial facilities wait until it’s too late.
 Regular flushes using a commercial-grade liquid drain cleaner can prevent the dreaded backup when performed as needed (once a week is ideal for any facility experiencing regular drain usage).
 Remember to check drain stoppers and clean them; often unwanted gunk gets caught up there and can be the catalyst for the problem.

 There are times, however, when the issue isn’t your building—it’s an external line.
 Of course, only a plumber will know the difference, and even with DIY maintenance, it’s still recommended that a professional plumber makes routine visits even if you think you have the problem with your commercial drains under control.

 Installing strainers in drains can help to catch hair and other small debris before it has a chance to build up.
 This product is designed to act as a filter for food going through commercial kitchen drains or hair and soap scum for commercial showers and tubs.
 Installation is a fairly simple DIY job; be sure to reference the instructions on your individual product.

 Apply DIY Methods

 If you’re already experiencing a clog, and now it’s an issue of “problem, not prevention,” you can try to take these steps:

-- Try a drain auger.
-A drain auger, or a “snake,” is a long and flexible metal tube that makes its way through the twists and turn of a pipe.
+A drain auger, or a “snake,” is a long and flexible metal tube that makes its way through the twists and turns of a pipe.
 It has a wire head designed to cut through clogs and break up hardened gunk.
 Snakes for homes are usually short, so commercial property owners or maintenance will want to look for the commercial variety which may extend as much as 50 feet.

-- Try air pressure.
-Usually available in home improvement stores, these devices work a lot like a plunger, but have greater air pressure to open up drains and force clogs out.
-The pressure can create damage to piping, so it’s important to know what you are doing before getting started!
+Usually available in home improvement stores, these devices work a lot like a plunger but have greater air pressure to open up drains and force clogs out.
+The pressure can damage piping, so it’s important to know what you are doing before getting started!